DIVIJGOYAL7080/Golden-Cross-Strategy/README.md

 # Golden Cross Strategy

-Backtests the golden cross strategy on NSE stocks using Interactive Brokers as the data source.
+Backtests the golden cross strategy on SPY using Interactive Brokers as the data source.

 ## What it does

 Computes a 50-day and 200-day moving average on daily close prices.
 When the 50 crosses above the 200 it buys, when it crosses below it sells.
 Runs two versions — long-short and long-only — and prints Sharpe, Sortino, max drawdown and final capital.

+SPY was chosen over individual stocks as it trends more cleanly and has less noise, making it better suited for a crossover strategy.

 ## Requirements